What is a Schedule K-1? A Tax Preparer’s Guide

 Schedule K-1 for partnerships (Form 1065)

-Schedule K-1 Form 1065 is a tax document always prepared by a partnership.
-After the partnership files Form 1065, each partner is provided with a Schedule K-1.
+Schedule K-1 Form 1065 is prepared by a partnership after it files Form 1065, the U.S. Return of Partnership Income.
+Each partner receives a Schedule K-1 detailing their share of the par.
 The K-1 reflects a partner’s share of income, deductions, credits and other tax items.
 The partner will need to report these items on Form 1040.

 Schedule K-1 for s corporations (Form 1120S)